marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md

 In the same way as the print function, we have the input function, which allows us to obtain data from the user.
 But it's important to note that just using the input function is not going to be very useful if we can't use the user input.
 So we need to assign this input to a variable.
 The assignment symbol in Python is the equal sign '='.
 And work from the right to the left.

-        # if i write, for example:
+        # if I write, for example:
         a = 1 # That means 'a' receives '1'
         b = 2 # This means 'b' receives '2'